kylereicks/head.js.wp/readme.txt

 == Changelog ==

+= 2.0.2 =
+* Fix warning on log-in page.
+* Remove output when no scripts need to be loaded.

 = 2.0.1 =
 * Hotfix.
 Fix warning in shortcode class.
 * Add head.min and head.map to the svn repo.